 In this industry, you’ll want to learn to love the numbers.
 Love them like they are part of you.
 For good or for bad, ‘til death do you part, never leave the numbers.

-One of the biggest questions I’m asked is how I go about a property once I find it.
+One of the biggest questions I’m asked is how I analyze a property once I find it.
 What do I do, what do I look at, how do I know if it’s “the one”?
-There are several things I do and look at with any new property potential, but the most important is the numbers.
-If the numbers aren’t good, I walk.
-Save yourself some time and before you do anything else, run the numbers and see if they work.
-If they don’t, awesome, you didn’t waste time on other stuff.
+There are several things I do and look at with any new property , but the first thing I look at is the numbers.
+If the numbers aren’t good, I move on to the next property.

 Numbers for the Napkin

 - Figure out the Monthly Income (Gross Income): Either the property will already have paying tenants in it, so you can use their rent amount for this, or if the property is vacant, you’ll need to figure out what the current market rent is for the property.